 Villages are primarily residential communities with a diversity of housing types and mix of uses appropriate to the scale and character of the particular village.
-Villages shall be not less than 100 acres or more than 1,000 acres.
+Villages shall be greater not less than 100 acres and up to or more than 1,000 acres inside the Area of Critical State Concern and up to not more than 1,500 acres outside the Area of Critical State Concern.
 Villages are comprised of residential neighborhoods and shall include a mixed-use village center to serve as the focal point for the community's support services and facilities.
 Villages shall be designed to encourage pedestrian and bicycle circulation by including an interconnected sidewalk and pathway system serving all residential neighborhoods.
 Villages shall have parks or public green spaces within neighborhoods.
 Villages shall include neighborhood scaled retail and office uses, in a ratio as provided in Policy 4.15.
+Appropriately scaled uses described in Policy 4.7.4 shall also be permitted in Villages.
 Villages are an appropriate location for a full range of schools.
 To the extent possible, schools and parks shall be located adjacent to each other to allow for the sharing of recreational facilities.
 Design criteria for Villages shall be included in the LDC Stewardship District.
+Villages greater than 500 acres shall include an internal mobility plan which shall include a transfer station or park and ride area that is appropriately located within the village to serve the connection point for internal and external public transportation.